 There are two kinds of holidays in the Philippines – regular and special nonworking days.

-Regular holidays are fixed dates set by law that hold a significant cultural, national, or religious importance.
+Regular Holidays are fixed dates set by law that hold a significant cultural, national, or religious importance.
 These are usually celebrated or observed nationwide.
 There are twelve (12) regular holidays in a year:

 Date